Conditions to Receive Assistance

 See the full list of FEMA resources for disaster survivors.

-If you're ready to apply now for disaster assistance or you would like more information on the types of assistance available, please utilize one of the following methods:
+Step Four: Now that you're ready to apply now for disaster assistance or you would like more information on the types of assistance available, please utilize one of the following methods:

 Internet or Smartphone Application